cPanel’s Email Accounts page lists all email addresses on your account. From here, you can create new email addresses and manage existing mailboxes.

 Also note that there are three action buttons for each mailbox:

-This article focusses on the Manage option.
+This article focusses on the Manage section.
 The main option here is changing the email password.
 To do so, simply enter or generate a new password in the Security section and click the Update Email Settings button at the bottom of the page.

 Here, I used the Generate option to create a random password.
 You can change the length of the password and exclude numbers or symbols (which is not recommended).

 cPanel measures how strong the new password is.
 Simple passwords are not allowed.
 This is for a good reason – it prevents that attackers can easily compromise your email account.
 It is worth pointing out that not all passwords that are accepted are strong passwords.
-If you can remember your password and/or if you use the same password elsewhere then the password is still weak.
+As a rule of thumb, If you can remember your password and/or you use the same password elsewhere then the password is still weak.
 Please pick a long, random password and store it in a password manager.
 If you are still using weak passwords, you can read about how to protect your accounts in our password hygiene article.

 If your mailbox is (nearly) full then you can increase the amount of storage space.
 By default, email addresses have a quota of 1GB (1,024MB).
 If you got enough free space on your hosting package then it is fine to increase the quota.